 Employees must notify their immediate supervisor of the need to use sick leave as soon as practicable.
 It is understandable that employees may not be able to request sick leave in advance.
-Also, employees are responsible for submitting leave on the Leave Report via the MyLAWSON Employee-Self Service and notifying their supervisor as soon as possible.
+However, employees are responsible for submitting leave via the online faculty/staff suite and notifying their supervisor as soon as possible.